Here are a few

 that you NOT

-use this "Autonotch" feature when receiving CW signals as this will dutifully remove them!
+use this "Autonotch" or "Notch2" features when receiving CW (or digital!) signals as this will

 tone at a time and during modulation from a received station it will